pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

 * `pacticipant` - an application that participates in a pact.
 A very bad pun which I deeply regret.
 * `pact` - this term is confusing and overloaded.
 It generally means a `pact publication` in the code.
-* `pact publication` - the resource that gets created when a PUT request is sent to the Pact Broker to /pacts/provider/PROVIDER/consumer/CONSUMER/version/VERSION.
+* `pact publication` - the resource that gets created when a PUT request is sent to the Pact Broker to `/pacts/provider/PROVIDER/consumer/CONSUMER/version/VERSION`.
 * `pact version` - the JSON contents of the pact publication.
 One pact version may belong to many pact publications.
-That is, if a pact publication with exactly the same contents is published twice, then a new pact publication resource will be created, but it will reuse the existing pact version.
+That is, if a pact publication with exactly the same contents is published twice, then a new pact publication resource will be created with an incremented revision number, but it will reuse the existing pact version.
+* `pacticipant version` - a resource that represents a version of the application
+* `integration` - the relationship between a consumer and a provider
 * `pseudo branch` - A time ordered list of pacts that are related to a particular tag.
 The most recent pact for each pseudo branch is a "head" pact.
+* `matrix` - the table that shows the cartesian join of pact versions/verifications, and hence shows which consumer versions and provider versions have been tested together.

 ### Tables
 * `pact_versions` - the JSON content of each UNIQUE pact document is stored in this table.
 The same content is likely to be published over and over again by the CI builds, so deduplicating the content saves us a lot of disk space.
 Once created, a row is never modified.
 Uniqueness is just done on string equality - no special pact logic.
 This means that pacts with randomly generated values or orders (most of pact-jvm pacts!) will get a new version record every time they publish.